takodan/ASU_CSE511/Module_3.md

     3. Each transaction must leave the database in a consistent state.
 Otherwise, it will crash.

 4. Principle of Transactions (ACID)
-    1. atomicity (不可分割性)
+    1. Atomicity (不可分割性)
-        1. all or nothing
+        1. Atomicity guarantees that all operations within a transaction are either completely executed or not executed at all (all or nothing).
+        2. A transaction is an indivisible unit that cannot be partially executed.
-        2. Always executing all actions in a transaction, or not executing any actions at all.
+        3. Always executing all actions in a transaction, or not executing any actions at all.
+        4. Atomicity is mainly supported by the rollback mechanism.
-    2. consistency
+    2. Consistency
+        1. Consistency ensures that the database remains in a consistent state before and after a transaction
+        2. All transactions must transform the database from one valid state to another.
-        1. no violation of integrity constraints
+        3. no violation of integrity constraints
-        2. e.g., referential integrity
+        2. e.g., primary key constraints, uniqueness constraints, referential integrity constraints
-    3. isolation
+    3. Isolation
-        1. changes must be serializable
+        1. Isolation ensures that the operations of a transaction are not affected by other concurrent transactions.
-        2. If several transactions are executed concurrently, the results must be the same as if they were executed serially in order.
+        2. If multiple transactions are executed concurrently, the results must be the same as if they were executed serially in order (sequentially).
+        3. Isolation is managed through different isolation levels (locking mechanism)
-    4. durability
+    4. Durability
-        1. committed updates persist
-        2. guarantee the results of operations will never be lost
+        1. Durability ensures that once a transaction is committed, its changes are permanently saved and will not be lost
+        2. Once a transaction is committed, the updated data must be written to permanent storage
+        3. Durability is typically ensured by using log files, file synchronization, and backup mechanisms.

 ## M3U4L1 Lock Based Concurrency Control